emastho/vixenydocs/src/routes/framework/routing/+page.md

 This lesson will be brief, yet it is crucial for understanding the logic of pathing in Vixeny.
 We'll explore the granular power you have to manipulate your code.
-It's important to grasp these basic concepts before we dive deeper into `composing` and incorporating these ideas not only in this framework but in any other as well.
+It's important to grasp these basic concepts before we dive deeper into `composing` and incorporating these ideas anywhere.

 ## Pathing